Sending CloudFront standard logs to CloudWatch Logs for analysis

 Figure 2: Configured CloudFormation stack parameters

-If you would like to use a CloudFormation template to create these resources, launch the following stack.
+If you would like to use a CloudFormation template to create these resources, download the following template.

 To create the CloudFormation stack